slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Patrick Moynihan*
 > *"We all have enough strength to endure the misfortunes of other people."
 -- La Rochefoucauld*
-- bees don't waste their time explaining to flies that flowers taste better than shit.
 > *"Care about other people think and you will always be their prisoner."
 -- Lao Tzu*
 -->